LaTeX equations for web

 What is “LaTeX”?

-What does this website exactly do?
+What does this website do exactly?

-Is it for free?
+Is it reliable?

-How is the math converted into pictures?
+How are the formulas converted into images?

 Embedding into websites